DeguzBelarus/bookstore/README.md

-To run this app in development mode: yarn dev
+To run this app in development mode: yarn dev (from /api folder)